Warren Buffett is recognized as the greatest investor of all-time because of his discipline and conservative approach to

 Best Broker for Following Warren Buffett

 Which online stock broker should you use to build your Warren Buffett portfolio?
 The answer is simple.
 Today all large online brokers offer $0 ETF trades, so it doesn’t really matter which broker you use as long as you buy the ETF.

 The biggest advantage of a Warren Buffett portfolio is what we discussed earlier, the super low costs.
 Remember, for every $10,000 invested in Vanguard’s S&P 500 ETF VOO or mutual fund VFIAX, .05% is only $5 per year in management fees.

 Whichever broker you choose, reinvesting the dividends through a DRIP (dividend reinvestment plan) should be a free option (meaning the online broker will not charge you to automatically reinvest the dividends and buy more shares).
 Our sister site StockBrokers.com provides a great tool for comparing brokers side by side.

 One final option, if you want to use mutual funds versus ETFs, go direct to the fund source and use Vanguard.

-I personally hold VOO in literally ten different online broker accounts currently (I do this because I head research for our sister site StockBrokers.com).
+I personally hold VOO in ten different online broker accounts currently (I do this because I head research for our sister site StockBrokers.com).
 Point is this, it doesn’t matter where you buy.
 Just buy and hold until retirement.